B1LLP4RK/lazyvim-config/README.md

 sudo apt install nodejs npm
 ```

 - Now run the command `nvim`.
-Some errors will show up as neovim boots, but ignore with a few presses of space or enter key.
+Some errors will show up as neovim boots, but ignore them with a few presses of space or enter key.
 - Exit via the command `:q`
 - Rerun `nvim`